rehierl/node-tree-outliner/3-basic-design/5-0-subsection.md

 subsequent section.

 **CLARIFICATION**
-A section always is presequent or subsequent to another section.
+A section always is presequent or subsequent to another section and insequent to itself.

 That is, because any sectioning node unconditionally declares exactly one new section.
 And because there is a 1:1 relationship between the set of sections